dickwolff/Docker-Hub-Stats/README.md

 A simple webapp that pulls statistics from Docker Hub every night.

-Currently it only stores the `pull_count` for each date.
+Currently it stores the `pull_count` and `star_count` for each date.
 Please note that the app cannot get historical data from Docker Hub.
 It will create its own history from the first time the cron job runs.

 ## Tech stack